-Fact-Check Ghana is a fact-checking project of the Media Foundation for West Africa (MFWA) being implemented in collaboration with Joy News with funding support from DW Akadamie.
+Fact-Check Ghana is a fact-checking project of the Media Foundation for West Africa (MFWA) being implemented with funding support from the Netherlands Embassy.

 Why the Project: